 How Cold Therapy can Support Healing From PTSD

-If you’re healing from PTSD, consider using cold therapy as part of your routine.
-Cold therapy involves exposing your body to cold temperatures for therapeutic purposes.
-It is typically used for physical recovery, with athletes using cold therapy to recover from training and competition faster.
-But in recent years, cold therapy has gained recognition for its positive impact on mental health, including its ability to help healing from PTSD.
+If you are currently healing from PTSD, cold therapy could be a powerful addition to your toolbox.
+Cold therapy involves exposing the body to low temperatures for therapeutic purposes.
+Although typically used by athletes to help them recover more quickly from training and competition, in recent years cold therapy has gained recognition for its beneficial effects on mental wellness too.
+This includes its potential for helping PTSD sufferers.

-In this blog, we explore how cold therapy can support the nervous system, and the many ways in which cold therapy can address symptoms of PTSD, while making long-term improvements in your mental health when used consistently.
+In this blog, we explore how cold therapy can support the nervous system, and the many ways in which cold therapy can address symptoms of PTSD.
+We’ll also look at how sustained, consistent use of cold therapy can lead to long-term improvements in mental health.

 For more information on how we use cold therapy for PTSD at Yatra Centre, contact us today on +66 96 916 3287.